safetycat/dev1/README.md

 ------
 <a id="dep"></a>
 # Dependencies
 Make sure you have git, node, yeoman and yeopress installed - use the instructions below this only has to be done once not per-project.
+You will also need a github.com account.

 ## installing git
 if you go to terminal - quick way to do this is using <kbd>⌘</kbd> + <kbd>space</kbd> will open Spotlight then type terminal and hit enter type <code>git --version</code> and you should get something like 'git version 2.3.2' if not you need to install git.